KyroPayments/kyroweb/README.md

 # KyroWeb - Crypto Payment Platform UI

+Kyro is a service that provides a crypto payment platform API, enabling payments for your businesses.

-KyroWeb is a React-based web application that provides a user interface for interacting with the Kyro crypto payment platform API.
+This repository contains the frontend code for the Kyro web application, which provides a user interface for interacting with the Kyro crypto payment platform API.
+The API repository can be found here: https://github.com/KyroPayments/kyro

 ## Features

 - View and manage cryptocurrency payments
 - Create and manage crypto wallets
-- Track transactions
-- Deposit and withdraw funds
+- Enable payments for your apps and customers.
 - Real-time status updates

 ## Prerequisites